Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 <summary>Vortex Users</summary>
 <br/>

-1. Install Pandora Behaviour Engine as a mod and make sure it is active.
+1. Install Pandora Behaviour Engine outside of the mods folder.
+2. Add it to the tools dashboard.
+  2.a) It is highly recommended you set a custom output mod folder using `-o:{path}` in the 'Command Line' field.
+  2.b) Ensure that the 'Start In' field is set to the Skyrim data directory.
-2. Run the program either manually or after adding it to the tools dashboard.
+4. Run the program either manually or after adding it to the tools dashboard.
-3. Tick the patches you want and click Launch.
+5. Tick the patches you want and click Launch.

 </details>